Bryconops: Taxonomy

 Bryconops was long considered to belong to the family Characidae incertae sedis.
 It is still listed there by some resources, such as ADW and ITIS.
 Characidae is an enormously varied family, with many genera in a similar position.
 However, research in 2011 examined morphological and phylogenetic evidence, and prompted taxonomists to move Bryconops to a different family, Iguanodectidae.
 This was also done to keep Characidae monophyletic.

 The genera Piabucus and Iguanodectes are in Iguanodectidae as well, and were also moved based on the 2011 research.
 Piabucus and Iguanodectes come together to make up a subfamily, Iguanodectinae; Bryconops is considered its own monophyletic clade.
 The family Iguanodectidae is a revival from some of the works of Carl H. Eigenmann, a prolific German-American ichthyologist.

 Bryconops has two subgenera: Bryconops and Creatochanes.
 The latter was considered its own standalone genus before being synonymized with Bryconops and turned into a subgenus in 1999.
 Members of Bryconops usually have no teeth to either side of the maxillary, or a single conical tooth on one side.
 Creatochanes, in contrast, is characterized partially by the presence of 1-3 teeth to both sides of the maxillary.
 Another difference is in the length of the maxillary bone; in Bryconops, it does not reach the junction of the second and third infraorbital bones, but in Creatochanes it does.
 A third difference is in the ossification and denticulation of the gill rakers, which is strong in Creatochanes and poor in Bryconops.
 Creatochanes is the more speciose of the two.

 Altogether, there are 27 recognized species in the genus Bryconops.
 This makes it the largest genus in its family; Iguanodectes has 8, and Piabucus has 3.
 It continues to grow into the 21st century, with new species having been described as recently as 2019 (B. hexalepis), 2020 (B. marabaixo), and 2021 (B. florenceae).

-In alphabetical order, the species are:
+Species

+Bryconops contains the following valid species: